Tyreek Johnson: New York Jets

 After not being selected in the 2024 NFL draft, Johnson signed with the New York Jets as an undrafted free agent.
 He was waived by the team on June 6, 2024.

 Edmonton Elks

 On July 2, 2025, It was announced that the Edmonton Elks of the CFL signed Johnson to the practice roster.
 He made his professional debut against Saskatchewan Roughriders on July 25, recording one tackle.

+On April 30, 2026, the Elks placed Johnson on the retired list.